FO[Int]

 Well-formedness

-2. The natural number in the first POINT must be below the natural number in the second POINT.
+The first INTEGER must be below the second INTEGER.

 Semantics